Hypfer/Valetudo/docs/_pages/installation/dreame.md

 Now that you have the correct config value for your robot, head over to <a href="https://builder.dontvacuum.me" rel="noopener" target="_blank">the dustbuilder</a>
 and build a new firmware for your robot.
 Make sure to select `Create FEL image (for initial rooting via USB)`.

+### Phase 2: Rooting

+Now that we know everything we need to know, we can continue with flashing the rooted firmware image.

 #### Prepare for rooting

 Once the firmware build has finished, download your `dreame.vacuum.rxxxx_xxxx_fel.zip` to the laptop and unpack it.
 Navigate the second terminal for fastboot into the folder containing the contents of that zip file.

 Close LiveSuit and open it again.

 Select the newly generated image from the zip named `_dreame.vacuum.rxxxx_phoenixsuit.img`.
 Open the `check.txt` and copy the content into your clipboard.

 Jump back to the 🦆 in this guide and follow the same steps once again so that you have fastboot access again.<br/>